 Pardot has a new interface with the Pardot Lightning App

 There’s been buzz in the Pardot world for years now about Pardot becoming closer and close to Sales Cloud, and now we are finally seeing this in the releases.
 Effective immediately, you can move to the Pardot Lightning App and never have to log in to a separate instance again.

 If you are already using Lightning in Salesforce, the Pardot transition is pretty quick and your Salesforce Admin can help with.
 If you’re not yet on Lightning, this is all the more reason to migrate, and you definitely want to make this move before installing the Pardot Lightning App.

-For organizations who have been on Salesforce for a while or are coming to the platform looking for a way to engage their constituents or customers, Communities is a great place to look.
+For organizations who have been on Salesforce for a while or are coming to the platform looking for a way to engage their constituents or customers, Salesforce Experience Cloud is a great place to look.
 With Winter ‘19, Salesforce has made available some cool new features, including:

 - A native Content Management tab.
-If you have blog object or news object, you can create content right in the Salesforce Community.
+If you have blog object or news object, you can create content right in Salesforce Experience Cloud.

 - New image grids.
 Now you can now control how many images are in a layout and keep them from stretching.
 Want to see an example?
-We used this feature in our latest Community project, outlined in a case study here.
+We used this feature in our latest Experience Cloud project, outlined in a case study here.

 - Additional filtering options in a search.
 Now you can filter by name, title, and more.
 You can create recognition badges.
-If someone is very active or helpful in the Community you can give them a badge, similar to Trailhead badges.
+If someone is very active or helpful in Experience Cloud you can give them a badge, similar to Trailhead badges.
 It’s a feature in its beginning stages but looks pretty cool.